spacegray/RN-To-Do-List/README.md

 ## Made with React Native

+## Features
+* Add Tasks to your list
+* Check tasks off your list
+* See your completed tasks
+* Delete tasks from Completed list

-### This is a Tutorial course completed by Ayla Basha
+### Excercise completed by Ayla Basha